Kodstugan/kodstugan-gamejam/game/tutorial/1-phaser-setup.md

-Now were done!
+Now we're done!
 If you start the http server in your working directory you should [see something like this](TODO)!

 Congratulations, you've finally set up Phaser properly and drawn something to the screen!
 In the next chapter we'll make sure you're able to run around in this wonderfully empty world you've made!